Kane scores 3 times as Blackhawks beat Wild 5-3

+CHICAGO (AP)While the Chicago Blackhawks have a whole bunch of issues at the moment, they also have Patrick Kane.

-CHICAGO (AP)Patrick Kane scored three goals for his first hat trick of the season, and the Chicago Blackhawks stopped a four-game slide by topping the Minnesota Wild 5-3 on Sunday night.
+Kane scored three goals for his first hat trick of the season, and the Blackhawks stopped a four-game slide by topping the Minnesota Wild 5-3 on Sunday night.

-Brandon Saad and David Kampf also scored for Chicago, which was coming off a heartbreaking loss at St. Louis.
-The last-place Blackhawks had dropped seven of nine overall.
+Brandon Saad and David Kampf also scored for Chicago, which had dropped seven of nine overall.
+Jonathan Toews had three assists, and Robin Lehner made 23 stops.

+Kane scored Saturday night, helping the Blackhawks open a 3-0 lead in the third period at St. Louis.
+But the Stanley Cup champions roared back for a 4-3 victory.

+”It was nice we played again today, to be honest with you,” Kane said. ”You never like sitting on that one for a few days.”

 Kevin Fiala scored twice for Minnesota in the opener of a three-game trip.
-Eric Staal also scored, and Ryan Suter had three assists.
+Eric Staal also scored for his 1,000th career point, and Ryan Suter had three assists.

+”I don’t think we were as fresh as we have been,” Staal said. ”We looked a little fatigued at times and I don’t think our execution was as high.”

 The game was tied at 3 in the third period when Saad muscled his way to his 11th goal of the season.
 The rugged forward was grappling with Minnesota defenseman Matt Dumba in front when he managed to tip Connor Murphy’s shot from the right point past Kaapo Kahkonen with 6:17 left.

+”Sometimes you’ve got to be lucky to get a bounce there,” Saad said. ”That’s what we needed tonight.”

 Kane then added an empty-netter with 1:03 left, completing his sixth career regular-season hat trick.
-He has a team-high 18 goals.
+He has a team-high 18 goals this season.

-Kane also scored Saturday night, helping the Blackhawks open a 3-0 lead in the third at St. Louis.
-But the Stanley Cup champions roared back for a 4-3 victory.
+”I don’t think I’ve been playing as well the past 10 games or so,” he said. ”I want to start playing better for the team.
+If I play better, it’s obviously going to bring more to the group, a better chance for us to win.”

 Kane got his first goal when he poked in a rebound of his own wraparound shot 7:42 into the first.
 It was a close call at the post and play was allowed to continue, but a replay review showed the puck crossed the line before Kahkonen knocked it away.